-thorship can be found with the diary of Anne Frank.
+A rather tragic example of rights holders re-assessing authorship can be found with the diary of Anne Frank.
 The diary of Anne Frank emerged after the war as a poignant testimony of the Holocaust.
 Through the years, the authenticity of the diary has been doubted, mainly by sympathisers of the extreme right.
 Anne's father, Otto Frank, was, at various times, accused of being the actual author.
 He fought these allegations successfully all his live.
-The non-profit that, after Otto Frank's death, owns the copyright to the diary, has been fearful of the work entering into the public domain.
+The non-profit to whom, after Otto Frank's death, the copyright of the diary was bequeathed, has been fearful of the work entering into the public domain.
 To prevent that, they posit that Onno Frank is a co-author.
 Having died in '86 instead of '45, this will make the copyright last 31 years longer.
 But in doing so, the Anne Foundation has had to contest a notion that used to be at the core of its convictions: that Anne Frank is the sole author of her diary.